ditsune/Dits-Hub/README.md

 # DitsWorker v5

-Internal tool for automating the Roblox login step in MayoBlox's account processing workflow.
+Internal tool for automating the Roblox login step account processing workflow.
 Takes a batch of accounts (username, password, and up to 5 backup codes), logs them in one by one through a controlled browser session, resolves two-step verification when needed, and reports per-account status (success, failed, or needs manual attention) through a simple web dashboard.

 > This is an internal operational tool, not a general-purpose product.
 See [Risk & Disclaimer](#risk--disclaimer) before deploying it against real accounts at scale.